Construction Arbitrations in the Nuclear Sector

 The complexity of a project to develop a NPP cannot be overstated.
 Every stage of the process will likely involve thousands of engineers, manufacturing and construction personnel in an iterative process that cannot fully be reflected in a traditional project schedule.
 Project schedules for NPP projects can easily include over 100,000 separate activities in each phase; the logic links between these activities cannot possibly reflect every iteration that will occur during the life of the project.
 While the schedules provide an essential tool to the project managers, they must be used with care by the delay experts.
 An expert who adopts a very schedule-based approach to delay analysis will quickly find themselves struggling to provide a meaningful opinion.

-Another difficulty is caused by the fact that the scheduling software used on most construction projects models on a linear basis.
+Another difficulty is caused by the fact that the scheduling software used on most construction projects (and by most delay experts) models the project on a linear basis.
 This is broadly representative of how a simple project responds to change and delay.
-However, a major project - and in particular, a project as complex as a NPP project - does not respond to change and delay in a linear fashion; it responds dynamically.
+However, a major project – and in particular, a project as complex as a NPP project – does not respond to change and delay in a linear fashion; it responds dynamically.
 The same is true of productivity and cost.
 The supplier or contract will require additional expert opinion on the actual consequences of change and delay, which will often far exceed the consequences assessed by reference to traditional linear analysis.
 While not often seen in conventional construction arbitration, reference to experts in systems dynamics may be required.
-A developing science in litigation or arbitration, systems dynamics has been widely used by management within the energy and other sectors for many years to predict outcomes when making significant investment decisions, etc. It is possible to create a systems dynamics model (sometimes referred to as a dynamic simulation) for the purposes of arbitration supported by appropriate independent expert evidence.
-Alternatively, if the party already uses dynamic simulation to model risk and business decisions as part of its normal business management, this model might be used with the expert evidence complemented by factual witness evidence from a senior risk manager or similar individual who can explain the build-up and historical reliability of the model.
+A developing science in litigation or arbitration, systems dynamics has been widely used by management within the energy and other sectors for many years to predict outcomes when making significant investment decisions, etc. It is possible to create a systems dynamics model for the purposes of arbitration supported by appropriate independent expert evidence.
+However, in the author’s experience, many companies engaged in complex mega projects will have their own preferred modelling system used on a day to day basis to model risk and business decisions as part of its normal business management.
+Where such a model already exists, this model can be used by the relevant factual witness evidence (for example, a senior risk manager or similar) from the organisation, who can explain the build-up and historical reliability of the model.
+In the author’s view, a ‘tried and tested’ model that was in use long before a dispute arose and that can be explained by a well-informed fact witness, will likely be better received by a tribunal than a model created (or tailored) by an expert after the event and solely for the purposes of arbitration.

 Sampling and extrapolation